LogtalkDotOrg/logtalk.org/_pages/tools.md

 -   Lambda expression with parameter variables used elsewhere in a clause
 -   Singleton variables
 -   If-then-else and soft cut control constructs without an else part
 -   If-then-else and soft cut control constructs where the test is a unification between a variable and a ground term
 -   Missing parenthesis around if-then-else and disjunction control constructs in the presence of cuts in the first argument
 -   Cuts in clauses for multifile predicates
 -   Missing cuts in repeat loops
 -   Possible non-steadfast predicate definitions
 -   Non-tail recursive predicate definitions
 -   Redundant calls to control constructs and built-in predicates
 -   Calls to all-solutions predicates with existentially qualified variables not occurring in the qualified goal
 -   Calls to all-solutions predicates with no shared variables between template and goal
 -   Calls to `bagof/3` and `setof/3` where the goal argument contains singleton variables
--	Calls to `findall/3` used to backtrack over all solutions of a goal
+-   Calls to `findall/3` used to backtrack over all solutions of a goal without collecting them
 -   Calls to `catch/3` that catch all exceptions
 -   Calls to standard predicates that have more efficient alternatives
 -   File, entity, predicate, and variable names not following official coding guidelines
 -   Variable names that differ only on case
 -   Clauses whose body is a disjunction